brouberol/Coffee-Break/README.md

-<h3>Coffee Break</h3>
+<h2>Coffee Break : Procrastination fighter</h2>

 <p>Coffee Break is a small program designed to <b>help you to get back to work</b>, after taking a quick break from it.</p>
 <p>Getting to work is hard.
-But getting back to it after an awesome TV series episodes (Farscaaaape for ever \o/), guitar playing or anything as cool as that, requires more than mental strength..
+But getting back to it after watching an awesome TV series episode (Farscape \o/), playing guitar or anything as cool as that, requires more than mental strength..
 It requires someone to tell you to go back and struggle some more !</p>

 <p>That is what Coffee Break does.
 It just reminds you after some time that you need to go back to work</p>